Compile and run the rock-paper-scissors model on Corstone-320 FVP

 PTE file saved as rps_tiny_arm_delegate_ethos-u85-128.pte

-Next, you’ll build the Ethos-U runner, which is a bare-metal executable that includes the ExecuTorch runtime and your compiled model.
-This runner is what the FVP will execute.
-Navigate to the runner’s directory and use CMake to configure the build.
+Next, build the Ethos-U runner - a bare-metal executable that includes the ExecuTorch runtime and your compiled model.
+Configure the build with CMake:

 cd $HOME/executorch/examples/arm/executor_runner